Mr. Heater Portable Buddy Heater

 As important as they are, tent heaters sometimes get overlooked.
 You may have a well-insulated tent (and they work wonders to keep you warm) but having a tool that generates its own heat is better than relying on a tent.
 There are a lot of tent heaters to choose from, and this guide will help you navigate some of the best tent heaters on the market.

 Don’t make the mistake of choosing a tent warmer based on price alone.
 While the old saying “you get what you pay for” is true, more expensive doesn’t mean better so you could end up spending unnecessary money and still not have the right heater for tent camping.
 A tent warmer is one purchase in which you will want to pay attention to the essential features.

 Further reading: Find out more ways to stay warm when tent camping.

-How to Choose the Right Tent Heater
+How to Choose a Great Camping Tent Heater

 The size of your tent heater is going to mostly depend on the size of your tent for a couple of different reasons.
-For one, you don’t want a heater that is taking up precious space in your tent.
+For one, you don’t want a product that is taking up precious space in your tent.
 Shelters are already compact as it is, and if you have more than one person sleeping in it, that makes space more valuable than gold.

 In general, tent heaters are made small for the reason we just stated, but they still come in a variety of sizes and shapes.
 Make sure you get one that will fit snugly in your tent.
 If you’re backpacking, make sure you get a size that can fit snugly with your gear.